igniterealtime/Smack/documentation/extensions/muc.md

 joining the room.

 Depending on the type of room that you want to create you will have to use different configuration forms.
-In order to create an Instant room just send **sendConfigurationForm(Form form)** where form is an empty form.
+In order to create an Instant room just use `MucCreateConfigFormHandle.makeInstant()`.
 But if you want to create a Reserved room then you should first get the room's configuration form, complete the form and finally send it back to the server.